houqb/ssdlite-pytorch-mobilenext/README.md

 ## Experiment Setup

+Please refer to [INSTALL.md](https://github.com/Andrew-Qibin/ssdlite-pytorch/blob/master/INSTALL.md) for all the information about installation.

 For training on COCO, the batch size is set to 256 and the initial learning rate is set to 0.01.
 We use 8 GPUs with 12 GB memory to run the experiments with synchronized batch normalization.